How to set up a company in Spain

 - That they knew the crime was committed by that third party.

 - That they could have prevented it with control measures.

 - Commercial liability.
 In accordance with the commercial regulations, the directors are liable to the company, to the partners or to the creditors of the company for the damages that they cause due to acts or omissions that are contrary to the bylaws or to the law and for those that they carry out in breach of the duties related to their position.

-In the event that the director fails to comply with their duties, they must compensate for the damage caused with their own property.
+In the event that the director fails to comply with their duties, they must compensate for the damage caused by their own property.
 The action to claim the directors’ responsibility can be applied by the General Meeting, a certain number of shareholders or the creditors of the company.

 - Workplace liability.
-The directors are also liable for the damages they cause to the labour or social security field, as they are attributed company management privileges.
+The directors are also liable for the damages they cause to the labour or social security field, as they are attributed to company management privileges.

 10. Limited company responsibilities